AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 - Find companies in the **Companies** grid by using the _[!UICONTROL Search]_.
 The search indexes the **Company Name** and **Parent** columns.

 - Customize the view to include records that meet specific criteria by using the [!UICONTROL Filter].
 For example, if the B2B site is configured to manage both single company accounts and [company hierarchies](manage-companies.md), you can filter by `[!UICONTROL Company Type - Company]` to display only single companies, or by `[!UICONTROL Company Type - Parent]` to show only the parent company for each hierarchy.

+Apply an action to multiple company records by using the _[!UICONTROL Actions]_ control above the grid.
+For example, rather than approving each individual company request, you can select multiple requests to activate the accounts in a single action.
+The available actions depend on the [permissions](../systems/permissions.md) for the role that is assigned to your Admin user account.

 ## Company role resources